G-Redos/CV-Resume-G.Redos/README.md

 * **2013/11 – CLARK UNIVERSITY, WORCESTER MA, U.S.A.**
     - Master’s Degree in Professional Communications
     - NARIC: RGF Level 7/SCQF 11/CQFW Level 7

-#### Makers Academy (start_date to end_date)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine

 ## LANGUAGES
 * **English** – Native or bilingual proficiency